WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.11.2/ref.md

 # WasmEdge C 0.11.2 API Documentation

+This  part has moved to https://wasmedge.org/docs/embed/c/reference/0.11.2.
+Please use our new docs.

+---

 [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime.
 The following are the guides to working with the C APIs of WasmEdge.

 **Please notice that the WasmEdge C API provides SONAME and SOVERSION after the `0.11.0` release.**